 Portulaca Care Tips

 When watering your potted portulaca, take care to water the roots and not the foliage, again keeping the soil moist but not overly wet.
-Foliage that remains wet is susceptible to disease.
+Foliage that remains wet provides the ideal breeding ground for fungal diseases that cause plants to rot.
 When you do fertilize, add an organic slow-release fertilizer.
 Too much fertilizer too quickly can cause root rot in portulacas.
-You may need to use an organic bug spray if you discover pests.

-While portulacas don't require deadheading, if you do remove the spent blooms, it will help the plant produce larger blooms.
+While portulacas don't require deadheading, if you do remove the spent blooms, it will help the plant produce more flowers.
 Watch the plants closely for wilting or nutrition needs.
 When properly cared for, container portulacas will produce roselike single, semidouble and double flowers that are about an inch in diameter.
 Colors include white and pastel shades of rose, orange and yellow.